fraxen/tectonicplates/README.md

 ------
 This work was performed by Hugo Ahlenius, and I am consultant specializing in GIS and cartography, you can read more about me and my services at [http://nordpil.com](http://nordpil.com).
 I wish to extend a warm *thanks!* to Peter Brid team for creating such a wonderful resource!
+Also thanks to [csterling](https://github.com/csterling) for preparing GeoJSON format data.
 Please note anything that can be improved in the data, feel free to contribute, and just let me know if there is anything unclear.